 ‘Andrew,’ he repeated gently, ‘why don’t you tell me what happened?’

 I burst into tears.
 I told him how scared I was, how I’d fought so hard for my independence and now I knew it would be taken from me.

-He listened, patiently, then asked me to tell him why I ever thought that?
+He listened patiently, and then asked me to tell him why I ever thought that?

-Dr Harper thought for a while, then he said: ‘Andrew, I don’t think you are losing your mind.’
+Dr. Harper thought for a while, and then he said: ‘Andrew, I don’t think you are losing your mind.’

 The sense of relief at that moment was so powerful it overwhelmed me, rendering me speechless.

 ‘You say that even though you’ve seen these things, you’ve never heard any noise from them?
 Have you detected any odors or experienced any other physical sensations, such as touching them?’